sumnerevans/sumnerevans.com/content/posts/travel/2022-starbase-texas/index.md

 My flight on Saturday was to Harlingen through Houston.
 The flight path from Mexico City to Houston took me basically right over my final destination, but I wouldn't arrive for some number of hours because of my connection.
-The United flight I was on from Houston to Harlingen was on a Embraer ============TODO 50-seater plane.
+The United flight I was on from Houston to Harlingen was on an Embraer 50-seater plane.
 The flight itself was only 45 minutes, but we taxied for what felt like half an hour.
 At that rate it felt like we could have almost driven the plane to Harlingen!

 The flight arrived at around 21:00, so we didn't do anything that night.
 The next morning, we went to his church for the service.
 It's a small Baptist church